 SPONSORS:

-- Precision Fuel & Hydration help athletes personalise their hydration and fueling strategies for training and racing.
-Use the free Fuel & Hydration Planner to get personalised plan for your carbohydrate, sodium and fluid intake in your next event.
-That Triathlon Show listeners get 15% off their first order of fuel and electrolyte products.
-Simply use this link and the discount will be auto-applied at the checkout.
+- Precision Fuel & Hydration produce our favourite gels, sports drinks, and electrolyte and carbohydrate products here at That Triathlon Show and Scientific Triathlon.
+Use the free Fuel & Hydration Planner to get a personalised plan for your carbohydrate, sodium and fluid intake in your next event, and get 15% off your first 2026 order by using the code TTS2026 at checkout.